crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 Some  organizations start with a SOC-only model, then evolve:

-* **Phase 1**: SOC handles everything.
+* Phase 1: SOC handles everything.
-* **Phase 2**: Senior SOC members are designated as _"IRT leads"_ (still part of SOC).
+* Phase 2: Senior SOC members are designated as IRT leads (still part of SOC).
-* **Phase 3**: Formal CSIRT splits off as the security program matures.
+* Phase 3: Formal CSIRT splits off as the security program matures.

 Example: A tech startup’s SOC might handle IR until a breach occurs, prompting the creation of a CSIRT.

 ### Ethical hacking vs red teaming cybersecurity roles/activities

-Both functions aim to improve security by exposing weaknesses before malicious actors exploit them.
+Both ethical hacking and red teaming functions aim to improve security by exposing weaknesses before malicious actors exploit them.
 Both roles require technical skills in penetration testing, social engineering, and attack simulations.
-Both roles involve authorized attempts to identify vulnerabilities in systems, networks, or organizations.
+And both roles involve authorized attempts to identify vulnerabilities in systems, networks, or organizations.
 #### 1. White Hat Hackers (Ethical Hackers)

 * **Typically Contracted Professionals (but not always):**